melpadden/docs-redux/blog/2024-10-04-transactions.md

 - System.Auction.Staking.Submit
 - System.Auction.Staking.Withdraw

 Not all work is identical, e.g. a base token (cspr) transfer differs from a smart contract execution.
-Therefore

-A transaction interacts on-chain smart contracts, such contracts are either system defined or user defined.either system During processing a transaction results in a set of interactions with on-chain contracts.

 Casper 1.0 supported a set of 6 transaction types, in Casper 2.0 the set is both refined and expanded.

+The Transaction stat type has a number of changes from its predecessor, the Deploy.
+For a detailed discussion of these differences you can see the casper documentation of this discussion of the JSON schema.